 Anaconda Mining Inc. (individually, or collectively with its subsidiaries, as applicable, "Anaconda" or the "Company") is a gold mining, development, and exploration company, with operations in Atlantic Canada.
-The Company operates the Point Rousse Project located in the Baie Verte Mining District in Newfoundland, Canada, including the Pine Cove open pit mine, the Stog'er Tight deposit, the Argyle deposit, and the fully-permitted Pine Cove Mill and tailings facility.
+The Company operates the Point Rousse Project located in the Baie Verte Mining District in Newfoundland, Canada, comprised of the Stog'er Tight mine, the Pine Cove open pit mine, the Argyle Mineral Resource, and the fully-permitted Pine Cove Mill and tailings facility.
 Anaconda is also advancing the Goldboro Project in Nova Scotia.

-Other Projects in Newfoundland include the Viking Project (which includes the Thor deposit), the Great Northern Project on the Northern Peninsula, and the Tilt Cove Property, located 60 kilometres east of the Company's Point Rousse Project.
+Other projects in Newfoundland include the Viking Project (which includes the Thor deposit), the Great Northern Project on the Northern Peninsula, and the Tilt Cove Property, located 60 kilometres east of the Company's Point Rousse Project.